isabella232/BlazorReportDefinition/README.md

 This leads to the following question: **How do we apply Web development techniques to report layout creation?**

 Consider the following sample diagram.
-An item by the number one illustrates the way demonstrated in this sample, whereas the number two describes a regular report creation approach with the help of Visual Studio Report Designer:
+It shows two ways to create a report.
+The first way is the technique demonstrated in this project, the second way is a regular report creation technique that uses Visual Studio Report Designer:

 ![image](https://user-images.githubusercontent.com/27409929/149805251-af86960b-0376-49f9-8872-94abd0754259.png)